 When was the poison taken?
-The length of time the poison has been in the body will help determine the first the size/age of the casualty: the smaller the person the
+The length of time the poison has been in the body will help determine the first aid and medical care needed.

 SIGNS AND SYMPTOMS OF POISONING

 If the history does not reveal what poison was taken, or by what means it was taken, signs and symptoms may be helpful in answering these questions.
 The signs and symptoms are dependent on the method of poisoning; however, the common signs and symptoms of most poisonings include: